paepke/pyramid_epfl/docs/beginner/users/tutorial/tutorial_1.rst

 	        self.node_list.extend([Box(title='Edit note',
 	                                   node_list=[NoteForm(cid = 'note_form')])])

-Nothing has changed so far, we have just moved the form to our own subclass from cfForm.
+Nothing has changed so far, we have just moved the form to our own subclass from Form.

 We now add the event handling method to the form.
 Since the button is instanciated with the value "submit" of its attribute "event_name", epfl expects a method "handle_submit" to call for event handling.
 We provide this